 1. Coconut Grove

 Even though it may be the oldest neighborhood in Miami, it still offers a great place for laid-back city living.
-There is something for everyone to see here – the neighborhood has access to nearby beaches, bike paths, shops, and cafes, art galleries, and bookstores.
-The Grove also has a number of outdoor festivals and events, the most prominent being Coconut Grove Arts Festival, as well as King Mango Strut, Goombay Festival and a Food and Wine Festival.
+There is something for everyone to see here – the neighborhood has access to nearby beaches, bike paths, shops, cafes, art galleries, and bookstores.
+The Grove also has several outdoor festivals and events, the most prominent being Coconut Grove Arts Festival, as well as King Mango Strut, Goombay Festival, and a Food and Wine Festival.
 It is also one of the safest neighborhoods in Miami.

 2. Coral Gables

-Home of the University of Miami, Coral Gables is one of the best neighborhoods for singles in Miami.
+Home to the University of Miami, Coral Gables is one of the best neighborhoods for singles in Miami.
 It has been dubbed “the City Beautiful” for a reason – early city planners designed the city with the natural environment in mind – so it is really easy to find green space for outdoor activities.
-It also has amazing palm-tree lined trees and gorgeous Mediterranean architecture.
-Be sure to also visit historic Venetian Pool.
+It also has amazing palm-tree-lined trees and gorgeous Mediterranean architecture.
+Be sure to also visit the historic Venetian Pool.

 Coral Gables is a neighborhood to be in for art lovers.
-It has the highest concentration of arts and culture destination in Miami.
-Furthermore, a number of festivals take place throughout the year, like the Festival of Art, Carnival on the Mile, Festival Miami and Junior Orange Bowl Festival.
+It has the highest concentration of arts and culture destinations in Miami.
+Furthermore, several festivals take place throughout the year, like the Festival of Art, Carnival on the Mile, Festival Miami, and Junior Orange Bowl Festival.

 If you like walking – then rejoice!
-Coral Gables is a really pedestrian friendly neighborhood.
+Coral Gables is a pedestrian-friendly neighborhood.
 If walking isn’t your choice – the neighborhood offers a free trolley service that runs a continuous circuit up and down Ponce de Leon Boulevard.
 Metrobus serves the area, and Metrorail makes 2 stops.

-If you prefer something more close to Downtown Miami then Brickell is a neighborhood for you.
+If you prefer something close to Downtown Miami then Brickell is a neighborhood for you.
 The “Wall Street South,” as it’s often called, is an energetic place filled with job opportunities for young professionals.
-With a 2010 population of about 31,000 people, Brickell is Miami’s fastest growing and most dense neighborhood.
-The area is one of the largest financial districts in the United States and is a home to fantastic luxurious high-rise apartment buildings.
-Furthermore, it also boasts breathtaking ocean views and an amazing nightlife.
+With a 2010 population of about 31,000 people, Brickell is Miami’s fastest-growing and most dense neighborhood.
+The area is one of the largest financial districts in the United States and is home to fantastic luxurious high-rise apartment buildings.
+Furthermore, it also boasts breathtaking ocean views and amazing nightlife.

 Since Brickell lies on the ocean, a lot of activities are on the water.
-You can enjoy a sunset cruise, or go for jet skiing and paddle boating if you’re feeling adventurous.
-And if you are still hungry for the ocean, go up to the Alfa Gallery and enjoy the artwork of up and coming artists, as well as the 280-degree view of the bay.
+You can enjoy a sunset cruise, or go jet skiing and paddle boating if you’re feeling adventurous.
+Also, go up to the Alfa Gallery and enjoy the artwork of up-and-coming artists, as well as the 280-degree view of the bay.

 4. South Beach